 Take a mental vacation

 If nothing else is working for you, we at least recommend taking a short mental vacation.
 A brief distraction can do wonders to break you out of a stressed mood.
 Here are our favorites:

 - Games: We're not suggesting spending hours in a game, but taking a break with a short game isn't a bad idea.
-Our favorite stress-busting app, however, is Tiny Wings ($0.99 iPhone and $2.99 HD for iPad), which never fails to be soothing with its soft colors and gentle music.

 - Laughter: "Laughter is the best medicine" may sound cliche, but laughter really does help relieve stress.
 Browse to our picks for the funniest websites or try loading up your smartphone with books, videos, or podcasts that are sure to make you smile.